urschrei/ckmeans/README.md

 ## Possible Improvements
 ### Perf
-The "matrices" are nested vectors and thus don't have optimal memory layout.
-In addition, we're not trying to leverage any of the fast linear algebra libraries that might be available if we used e.g. [`ndarray`](https://crates.io/crates/ndarray).
+We're not trying to leverage any of the fast linear algebra libraries that might be available if we used e.g. [`ndarray`](https://crates.io/crates/ndarray).

 ### Tests
 Perhaps some property-based tests.